jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_3.rst

   because :ref:`None is None<what is None?>`

-* I change :ref:`assertIsNotNone<one more way to test if something is NOT None>` to a call to :ref:`the assertIsNone method<one more way to test if something is None>`
+* I change :ref:`assertIsNotNone<another way to test if something is NOT None>` to a call to :ref:`the assertIsNone method<another way to test if something is None>`

   .. code-block:: python
     :lineno-start: 30